About the Journal

 For all manuscripts that include details, images, or videos relating to individual participants, written informed consent for the publication of these must be obtained from the participants (or their parent or legal guardian in the case of children under 16) and a statement to this effect should appear in the manuscript.
 If the participant has died, then consent for publication must be sought from the next of kin of the participant.
 This documentation must be made available to Editors on request and will be treated confidentially.
 In cases where images are entirely unidentifiable and there are no details on individuals reported within the manuscript, consent for publication of images may not be required.
 The final decision on whether consent to publish is required lies with the Editor.

-Experimental research on vertebrates or any regulated invertebrates must comply with institutional, national, or international guidelines, and where available should have been approved by an appropriate ethics committee.
-The Basel Declaration outlines fundamental principles to adhere to when conducting research in animals and the International Council for Laboratory Animal Science (ICLAS) has also published ethical guidelines.
+Experimental research on vertebrates or any regulated invertebrates must comply with institutional, national, or international guidelines and, where available, should have been approved by an appropriate ethics committee.
+The Basel Declaration outlines fundamental principles to adhere to when conducting animal research, and the International Council for Laboratory Animal Science (ICLAS) has also published ethical guidelines.

 A statement detailing compliance with relevant guidelines (e.g. the revised Animals (Scientific Procedures) Act 1986 in the UK and Directive 2010/63/EU in Europe) and/or ethical approval (including the name of the ethics committee and the reference number where appropriate) must be included in the manuscript.
-If a study has been granted an exemption from requiring ethics approval, this should also be detailed in the manuscript (including the name of the ethics committee that granted the exemption and the reasons for the exemption).
-The Editor will take account of animal welfare issues and reserves the right to reject a manuscript, especially if the research involves protocols that are inconsistent with commonly accepted norms of animal research.
+Suppose a study has been granted an exemption from requiring ethics approval.
+In that case, this should also be detailed in the manuscript (including the name of the ethics committee that granted the exemption and the reasons for the exemption).
+The Editor will take account of animal welfare issues and reserves the right to reject a manuscript, especially if the research involves protocols inconsistent with commonly accepted norms of animal research.
 In rare cases, Editors may contact the ethics committee for further information.

 For experimental studies involving client-owned animals, authors must also document informed consent from the client or owner and adherence to a high standard (best practice) of veterinary care.

-Field studies and other non-experimental research on animals must comply with institutional, national, or international guidelines, and where available should have been approved by an appropriate ethics committee.
-A statement detailing compliance with relevant policies and/or appropriate permissions or licenses must be included in the manuscript.
+Field studies and other non-experimental research on animals must comply with institutional, national, or international guidelines and, where available, should have been approved by an appropriate ethics committee.
+The manuscript must include a statement detailing compliance with relevant policies and/or appropriate permissions or licenses.
 We recommend that authors comply with the Convention on the Trade in Endangered Species of Wild Fauna and Flora and the IUCN Policy Statement on Research Involving Species at Risk of Extinction.

 Authors are strongly encouraged to conform to the Animal Research: Reporting In Vivo Experiments (ARRIVE) guidelines, developed by the National Centre for the Replacement, Refinement, and Reduction of Animals in Research (NC3Rs), for reporting animal studies.